bjaegerthomas/tech-interview-prep/udemy computer science algorithms/recursion/power/README.md

 ## Possible Logic
 Create a function which accepts two arguments.
 Inside the function there will be a while loop which uses the exponent (second argument) to determine the breaking point for the loop.
 It will then multiply the base (first argument) with a recursive call of the function for as many times as the exponent has been established before the loop is broken and the final value is returned.

+*UPDATE* I still haven't looked at the solution yet but am wondering if i need to use a helper function so that my base and exponent variables don't keep reseting?

 ## Given Solution

 ## Thoughts after Solution